 That pretty well sums up many guerrilla campaigns throughout history.

 The government troops on Mount Favella had to stick it out; a retreat would be a disaster worse than that of the Moreira Cesar expedition.
 But they were very short on supplies.
 The rations rescued from the supply train plus what Savaget had left combined for three days’ supply for the entire group.
 Oscar pinned his hopes on a relief supply train coming to them, but there was none.
-The oxen that had pulled the great Whitworth up the mountain were slaughtered.
+The oxen that had pulled the great Whitworth up the mountain were slaughtered and eaten.
 The soldiers began spending more time hunting than fighting.
 A soldier would make his way among the rocks and brush, following the sound of goat bells, only to discover a waiting sertanejo jingling a bell, drawing him in for the kill.
 The cavalry, on weary, underfed horses — there is no grass atop Mount Favella, only thorns and rocks — the cavalry began rounding up what few cattle they could locate.
 Through all this came the incessant sniper fire and, suddenly, an all-out attack that would explode in fury for an hour or two, then melt back into cover.
 Soon the government troops ran low on water.
 With no relief in sight, by early July, soldiers began to desert.

 The situation was desperate when, on the 11th of July, a scout rode into camp to announce that a brigade of reinforcements, more than a thousand men, and a large supply train was two days away.
 This good news was dampened when the leader of the relief expedition told General Oscar that the base at Monte Santo was more or less nonexistent, no one had bothered to organize it properly, and that this was all the relief that there was.
 They must attack Canudos or starve where they sit.
 The generals hashed out a plan.
 On July 18th, the troops assaulted the town.
 The plans disintegrated as the troops tried to move into Canudos.
 Units were broken up by the maze of alleyways between the houses where they tried to take cover.
 The sertanejos were quite aware that the mud walls would not stop a bullet and fired through them at the huddled troops.
 At day’s end Oscar’s expedition had suffered a further thousand casualties and was clinging to its hold on the edge of Canudos.
 Once again, the army was faced with a no retreat/no advance situation.